 Billy Bob has kept himself busy in films since Sling Blade.
 His filmography since then includes Rosewood, Robert Duvall’s The Apostle, Homegrown, An Alan Smithee Film, Oliver Stone’s U-Turn, Primary Colors and Armageddon, a film he cheerfully admits he did for the money.

 He’s also starred in A Simple Plan, Pushing Tin (which co-starred future wife Angelina Jolie), The Man Who Wasn’t There, Bandits (which teamed him again with Pushing Tin co-star Cate Blanchett and Armageddon co-star Bruce Willis), and Monsters Ball.
 He also found time to write The Gift and direct All the Pretty Horses.

 His film work has been so strong that people often forget he was in our living rooms in three TV series, The Outsiders, Evening Shade, and Hearts Afire.

 Billy Bob married Angelina Jolie on May 5th, 2000.
 She filed for divorce from Thornton on July 18, 2002.

 As time progresses, we'll have more info about Billy Bob Thornton here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.